ocj137/Scrape-RV/README.md

 # Scrape-RV

-In this project we use web scraping.
+So In this project we use web scraping.
 The code can be run from the command line,instead of the notebook;

 So Then, to do this, save the code to a file (with a .py extension), and then run it using the Python interpreter: